jerryowusu/crystal-height-international-school/README.md

-# crystal-height-international-school
+# crystal height international school
-a school website created for crystal height international school
+will be updated soon